UniversalMinecraftAPI/UniversalMinecraftAPI/docs/configuration.md

 **Important**: This section will only work if `max_threads` is also configured to a value higher than 1.

 ## Users configuration
-The second file called `users` specifies the users, groups and permissions used.
+The second file called `users` specifies the users and groups.

 ### Permission model
-The permission model consists of three parts: users, groups and permissions.
+The permission model consists of two parts: users and groups.
 They are related as follows:

-1. A user can be a member of multiple groups
+1. A user can be a member of multiple groups.
-2. A group can contain multiple permissions
+2. A group has a default permission level, can inherit from multiple groups and has permissions for itself.
-3. A permission can contain multiple permission white/blacklists.

 ### users
 The `users` section is easy to understand.
 It contains a list of users, of which the format can be seen by